giovannianguiano1/DH110-F22-Gio/assignment06/README.md

 ## Design Decisions

 Color Scheme:
 I changed the colors per the user’s suggestions.
 This color scheme actually aligns with the current app’s interface (black and white).
+The green was made more muted to avoid being harsh on the eyes.

 Typeface:
 I chose to go with Roboto Serif because that is the font that the user preferred out of the options I presented.
 I liked both letter casing for Roboto Serif as well as its readability.
 I made the font size 15 for the body as to be pretty standard for users skimming through information.